brihernandez/GunsAndBullets2/README.md

 The code in this project is very simple.
 While it is generic enough to cover what I feel is 90% of use cases involving fast bullets, there are some limitations to keep in mind.

 1. This solution is designed around bullets that will be traveling at fast speeds relative to their targets.
 If the targets travel at similar speeds, or faster, than the bullets, then it is possible for the hit detection to be unreliable, particularly when using the ray versions of hit detection.
 2. Neither the bullets, nor the impact effects, are pooled.
 Pooling is too project specific and opinionated a solution for me to feel comfortable including one in here.
 If you commonly firing/destroying hundreds of bullets a second, you should consider writing a pooling system for the bullets.
-The `Bullet.Fire()` and `Bullet.DestroyBulletX()` functions are designed with this in mind, to make it easy to adapt to your project's pooling and reset a bullet's state.
+The `Bullet.Fire()` and `DestroyBulletX()` series of functions are designed with this in mind, to make it easy to adapt to your project's pooling and reset a bullet's state.
 3. For an optimization reason, gravity is only considered in the Y direction.
 Any gravity in the X or Z components is ignored by bullets with gravity.

 # Special Bullet Features